Our Family of Companies

 How to Find a Lost 401(k)

-If you know you have a retirement account that you have simply lost track of, you'll likely need to get in touch with the plan provider.
+If you know you have a retirement account that you have simply lost track of, you'll likely need to get in touch with the account provider.
 This could be tough to do if you can't remember who the provider was.
 Here are a couple of methods to consider:

 Contact Your Former Employer

 Consider giving your old employer a call and asking to speak to either the human resources or accounting department.
-Provide them the following and they might be able to provide you with the contact information for the plan provider:
+Provide them the following and they might be able to provide you with the contact information for the account provider:

 • Your name